jazzmutation/Bonjour-le-monde/README.md

 There were shortfalls, in that, the reviewer was unable to test my code with similar infrastructure as my homelab.
 This time I decided to use an AWS account for this challenge, giving the reviewer the option of spinning up the complete environment for testing.

 To meet the criteria of simplicity, I decided to use tools that are pretty much the everyday tools (where I work) for provisioning on AWS, these being Packer and Terraform.
-I standup environments from time to time in my job role and generally these these tools, and I like to use a tool called terragrunt for a terraform wrapper as it's adds very clean multi project and state management.
+I standup environments from time to time in my job role and generally use these tools.
+In addition, I like to use a tool called terragrunt as a terraform wrapper, it provides extra features like very clean structure for multi project code and the associated terraform state infomation.

 With this Packer and Terraform challenge, I looked for a simple demo project to get started with, a more simpler outlook than an enterprise approach I am used to.
 With this in mind I found a simple demo and started with it (https://github.com/robmorgan/terraform-rolling-deploys).
 This project is fine for the challenge where terraform state information can be stored locally and no terraform record locking on a DynamoDB table is needed.